One of the questions I frequently get asked living in Mexico is if I get lonely.

 - Mexicans who speak no English (After all, it is their country.)

-I am not saying this is bad, just that it is and it's who we are.
-I do it too when I'm home.
-Let everyone know my schedule.
-We have schedules - an hour for this, two for that.
-How much can I cram into a day?
+I am not saying this is bad, just that it is and it's who we are, we've forgotten how to hang out.
+We have schedules.
+An hour for this, two for that.
+How much can we cram into a day?

 Maybe I am over-romanticizing.
 I see in these circumstances a very Latin phenomenon that you will be fortunate to have surrounding you in Mexico: an expansion of time.
 Somehow, I always feel like my Mexican friends have more time for me.
-Maybe they don't, but they sure make me feel like they do.
+Maybe they don't (They all have jobs and families), but they sure make me feel like they do.

 Expats are easy to meet too

 For those who choose not to learn Spanish or haven’t reached conversational level yet, expat communities are small sandboxes where everyone is expected to play together in peace and harmony.
 It usually works out that way too for the most part.
-It's Mexico after all.
+It's Mexico after all, and we all feel lucky to be here.

 There are just so many of us!